 Instead of bypassing Victoria

 in the usual mode of roving Comanche war parties, Buffalo Hump convinced

 his warriors to surround the town.
 He then did something few other

 war chiefs had done before or since when he led an attack that overran

 and forting up in the south part of town, but fifteen people, including

 seven slaves lost their scalps as the Comanches galloped through the

 the smoke of the fight had cleared Victoria,

 the Comanches were again on the move to the southeast, by now driving

 a herd of nearly two thousand stolen horses and mules ahead of them.

 This vast herd of “Comanche Gold” would eventually lead to their undoing.

 River bottomlands unhindered, the savage hoard burned and killed

 Once word of the raid began to slowly spread across the valley, scattered

 the dead.
 In the meantime, all along the Guadalupe,

 houses burned and unwary settlers died.

 their hostilities was the quiet little seaport town of Linnville

 which served as the port of entry for San

 Antonio.
 A few of the town’s citizens spotted the Comanches from

 a distance, but they mistook the warriors for Mexican traders until

 By then, there was little for the bewildered inhabitants to do except

 row for their lives in small boats or flee for the safety of larger

 craft anchored in the bay.
-Some found refuge on the steamer Mustang lying just
+Some found refuge on the steamer Mustang

-the water.
+before they reached the water.
 Those who did manage to escape were

 and burned before their eyes.

 The Comanches spent the entire day pillaging and burning Linnville.

 Warehouses packed with goods destined for shipment to San

 Antonio were a special delight for the frenzied looters.
 Warriors

 paraded with parasols, wearing women’s dresses and petticoats, their

 out behind them as they galloped back and forth through town.
 Other

 warriors occupied themselves slaughtering the town’s livestock.

-that he waded ashore waving an old muzzle-loading shotgun above his head, bravely
+that he waded ashore waving an old muzzle-loading shotgun above his

-thinking the man must be crazy for facing
+The bewildered Comanches, thinking the man must be crazy for facing

 acting as if he didn’t exist.
 When the man finally gave up and waded

 back out to his boat he discovered the shotgun had never been loaded.

 satisfied that Comanche blood spilled by the Texans during the Council